Covid-19: How does it compare to the cold and flu?

 • Sneezing

 Symptoms of a cold usually last for a couple of days.
-It's important to drink plenty of fluids while fighting a cold to keep your body hydrated.
+It's essential to drink plenty of fluids while fighting a cold to stay hydrated.

-The common cold can affect people in vastly different ways due to everyone's immune system being different.
-For some people, their symptoms are mild enough to not require treatment.
+The common cold can affect people in vastly different ways, as everyone's immune system is unique.
+For some people, their symptoms are mild enough not to require treatment.

 Other people, especially those with underlying respiratory conditions, may experience breathing difficulties or struggle to sleep with a cold.

 It is rare for a person to become hospitalised due to a cold, but it can happen.
-If you are concerned about a cold - whether it's that your symptoms are more severe or have been present for a long time - speak to your doctor.
+If you are concerned about a cold, whether your symptoms are more severe or have been present for a long time, speak with your doctor.

-It is possible to confuse a cold with the flu or Covid-19, due to the symptoms of both viruses being very similar.
-If you are unsure whether you are experiencing a cold or Covid-19, you can use the NHS 111 online system checker
+It is possible to confuse a cold with the flu or COVID-19, as the symptoms of both viruses are very similar.
+If you are unsure whether you are experiencing a cold or COVID-19, you can use the NHS 111 online system checker

 Flu

-Influenza, commonly called the flu, is an acute illness which typically causes more severe symptoms than a cold.
+Influenza, commonly referred to as the flu, is an acute illness that typically causes more severe symptoms than a cold.
 It is more prolific during the winter months, which is why a vaccine is often promoted at the start of winter to vulnerable individuals.

-The symptoms of flu usually come on suddenly and can drastically affect your life.
-If you catch flu, you should mitigate the risk of passing it onto others by staying home and getting rest.
+The symptoms of the flu usually come on suddenly and can drastically affect your life.
+If you catch the flu, you should mitigate the risk of passing it on to others by staying home and getting rest.

 The typical symptoms of flu are: